MusicFest 2023

 Dear Friends,

-We are eagerly anticipating MusicFest 2023 this coming June and July!
-MusicFest 2023 will offer another chance for the Telluride music loving community to enjoy performances in both the gorgeous home of Anne & Vincent Mai, a restored barn with unparalleled views of Mt.
-Sunshine, as well as the Palm Theater in downtown.
+We are eagerly anticipating MusicFest 2024 this coming June and July!
+MusicFest 2024 will offer another chance for Telluride’s music loving community to enjoy performances in the gorgeous home of Anne & Vincent Mai, a restored barn with unparalleled views of Mt.
+Sunshine.

-Join us for our opening Gala performance at the Mai’s on Saturday June 24!
+Join us for our opening performance at the Mai’s on Sunday June 30!

 Local Artists Night

-Last summer we were overwhelmed and humbled by the audience response to our first season as Co-Artistic directors and we are proud to be presenting our “Summer Soirees” again, teaming up with Telluride Chamber Music Association.
+As Co-Artistic Directors, we were again overwhelmed and humbled by the audience response to the 2023 summer performances.
+We are proud to be presenting our “Summer Soirees” again in 2024, teaming up with Telluride Chamber Music Association.
 “Summer Soirees“ embodies a moment in time when a group of friends assembles for the purpose of listening to and enjoying music.
 Each program features traditional classical, modern and world influenced chamber music.
-And with the addition of dance, there will be something for dance and music lovers alike.

-MusicFest 2023 brings back your favorite musicians from MusicFest 2022.
-Violinists Deborah Buck and Min-Young Kim, cellist Caroline Stinson, pianists Inessa Zaretsky and Orion Weiss.
-And the amazing dancers Casey Howes and Jake Warren formerly of PILOBOLUS Dance Company!
+MusicFest 2024 brings back your favorite musicians from MusicFest 2023.
+Violinists Deborah Buck and Min-Young Kim, cellist Caroline Stinson and pianist Orion Weiss.

-There could not be a more fitting place than 10,000 feet to raise our spirits with the joyful reunion of the Telluride community at the Mai’s house and the Palm Theatre, through the shared love of music and dance.
+There could not be a more fitting place than 10,000 feet to raise our spirits with the joyful reunion of the Telluride community at the Mai’s house through the shared love of music.

 Festival Artists